Warmer Privately-Rented Properties

 Liverpool City Council is helping to improve the condition of rented properties in parts of the city where home energy efficiency is at its worst, as part of its climate action efforts.

-A third of UK carbon emissions relate to housing and poor heating systems and inefficient insulation in homes contribute to people living in fuel poverty.
-Almost 19 million UK homes have an Energy Performance Certificate (EPC) rating of D or worse,(ratings are from A to G).
+A third of UK carbon emissions relate to housing, and poor heating systems and inefficient insulation in homes contribute to people living in fuel poverty.
+Almost 19 million UK homes have an Energy Performance Certificate (EPC) rating of D or worse (ratings are from A to G).
 Privately rented homes are among the least energy efficient.
 Councils can use their enforcement powers in the private rented sector to help improve standards – with Liverpool City Council leading the way.

 A key factor for inefficient private sector housing is the reluctance of landlords to bring homes to the minimum legal standard for energy performance.
 This may be in part due to ignorance of what the regulations are or that a property cannot be bought up to minimum standards due to age or other restrictions.
 However, any improvements would bring benefits to residents, reduce fuel poverty, and unlock significant carbon savings.

-Using the Government EPC register data, Liverpool City Council has mapped the energy performance of privately rented homes in the city with particular attention on those that are lowest rating (F and G) and the basis of improving compliance with Regulations.
+Using the Government EPC register data, Liverpool City Council has mapped the energy performance of privately rented homes in the city with particular attention on those that are lowest rating (F and G) on the basis of improving compliance with Regulations.

 Liverpool City Council will use its proactive licensing activity to improve the condition of rented properties in parts of the city where home energy efficiency is at its worst.
 This includes both mandatory HMO (houses in multiple occupation) and selective licensing properties.

 The council previously ran a citywide selective licensing scheme between 2015 and 2020.
 This required all privately rented properties in Liverpool to be licensed; by the end of the period there were over 10,000 license holders and nearly 52,000 properties licensed.
-To be granted a licence, properties had to be suitable for occupation and comply with conditions relating to fire safety and other hazards but did not at this stage include energy efficiency measures.
+To be granted a licence, properties had to be suitable for occupation and comply with conditions relating to fire safety and other hazards, but did not at this stage include energy efficiency measures.

 The introduction of Minimum Energy Efficiency Standards regulations in 2018 prompted the council to consider how the standards could be enforced locally, and how this could contribute to climate action efforts set out in Liverpool’s city plan.